brandefenseinternshipteam/cyber-security-glossary/glossary.md

 **Example Usage:**
 An analyst performed indicator pivoting by searching for a malicious file hash in VirusTotal, discovering other files with the same hash and identifying related command and control server addresses.

+### Infrastructure Chaining
+**Definition:**
+A technique used by attackers to link multiple layers of infrastructure together to hide the origin of malicious activity.

+**Example Usage:**
+The threat actor used infrastructure chaining to route traffic through several compromised servers.

 ### Intermediaries
 **Definition:**